pavel-surinin/sigtest/docs/doc-plan.md

 #### comparators

 _Comparators_ compatibility status can be redefined, or _comparator_ can be ignored at all.
-If _comparator_ compatibility status is redefined, the report still will be generated, if it is ignored,it will not be included in application life cycle.
+If _comparator_ compatibility status is redefined, the report still will be generated, if it is ignored, it will not be included in application life cycle.
 Here is a full list of [comparators](./comparators-table.md).

 > type: `{ [comparator_name] : 'compatible'|'breaking'|'ignore' }`